 These are the only types of companies we want to invest in.
-We have access to an unlimited amount of capital for convertible participating preferred equity, as well as a capital matching program, where we match $500,000 raised in convertible bridge notes, thereby greatly increasing the probability of raising substantial amounts of capital.
+We have access to an unlimited amount of capital for convertible participating preferred equity, as well as an internal capital matching program, where we match $500,000 raised in convertible bridge notes, thereby greatly increasing the probability of raising substantial amounts of capital for your company.
 With our capitalization process, we show you how to sell securities to us, as well as other investors.
 We hope you can understand our venture-capital-fund model and appreciate the innovative way we reduce risk for our Funds.
 Without this model, there’s simply no way anyone could justify the substantial risk inherent with investing in start-up or early stage companies.

 - Second, log into Sprocket Network™ to begin the “Social Proofing” process, which provides us, other investors and potential additions to your management team, a “proof-of-concept” rating to qualify for funding through one of our VC Funds.
 Other investors will also have a chance to invest in your company under most circumstances, as well.
 This gives you a greater chance of obtaining the full amount of capital you seek.
 This part of the process is the single most valuable component as it not only attracts investors but produces direct sales, as well as potential sales distribution channels, including Sprocket Market & Sales Force™ and through Sprocket Distributors™.